mousepawmedia/devdocs/network/source/guides/staff.rst

 eHour
 -----------------------------------

-..
-NOTE:: eHour is on our development server, meaning it is subject to the
-    DevNet (Hawksnest) server hours.

 eHour is where we track time.
 You are responsible for reporting your time **every day**.
 Each day's time sheets are locked the next morning at 10am.